Sky Sports F1: F1 Report (discontinued)

 The F1 Report was presented by Natalie Pinkham or Rachel Brookes and regular analyst Marc Priestley.

 In the week before or after a race, the programme looked in further depth at some of the stories and incidents that featured or may feature in race weekends.
 The show was replaced by Welcome to the Weekend, a Thursday race weekend show with a similar format, no longer featuring Marc Priestley.

 Welcome to the Weekend (discontinued)

 Welcome to the Weekend, from the start of the 2020 season, was broadcast directly before the First Practice session on Fridays.
-The programme did not feature in the 2021 schedule, replaced by a relaunched The F1 Show.
+The programme did not feature in the 2021 schedule, replaced by a relaunched The F1 Show and Paddock Uncut, as well as an extended build-up to first practice.

 Classic F1

 Coverage of an F1 race from the archive, often corresponding to the current race that weekend.